javiarmesto/Workshop-MCP-Server-Directions-Lab/WORKSHOP_GUIDE_EN.md

 ---

-## 🎯 Workshop Overview
+## ðŸŽ¯ Workshop Overview

 ### What You Will Learn

 This workshop teaches you to build an MCP (Model Context Protocol) server with STDIO transport, integrated with Microsoft Dynamics 365 Business Central for Claude Desktop.
 By the end, you will:

-- ✅ Understand MCP architecture and components
+- âœ… Understand MCP architecture and components
-- ✅ Configure and run an MCP server with STDIO transport
+- âœ… Configure and run an MCP server with STDIO transport
-- ✅ Integrate with Business Central APIs
+- âœ… Integrate with Business Central APIs
-- ✅ Create custom tools and prompts
+- âœ… Create custom tools and prompts
-- ✅ Test your server with Claude Desktop
+- âœ… Test your server with Claude Desktop

 ### Workshop Duration